dotlang/language/doc/RFE.md

 Y - If we can use `+` to merge two strings, can it be used to merge any two arrays? it should be.

-? - for method dispatch, we can consider any type like a range. anything will be -inf,+inf shape will be: -100,100 circle will be: -20,+20
+N - for method dispatch, we can consider any type like a range. anything will be -inf,+inf shape will be: -100,100 circle will be: -20,+20